10 Ways to Become a Successful Dog Walker

 While you don't need an MBA, a working knowledge of business is a must.
 Make sure you have knowledge of accounting and marketing, along with a functional ability to read and write a contract.
-It's not wise to jump without establishing goals such as revenue projections, marketing strategies and hours.
+It's not wise to jump in without establishing goals such as revenue projections, marketing strategies and hours.
 Many community colleges offer courses for non-degree seeking students.
 And if you want to dive deeper, top colleges offer free online courses to help you get your startup off the ground.

 Be Knowledgeable About Dogs